Caring for a Child with TS

 Understand Turner Syndrome throughout all stages of life.
 A well-informed caregiver will find what they need to know to advocate for their child to ensure the best possible future.
 Information for expectant parents, parents of newborns, early childhood, adolescents and transition to adult care is available.

-Coming to terms with a recent diagnosis is a different process for everyone.
+Living with the idea and coming to terms with a recent diagnosis is a different process for everyone.
 There is neither a right or wrong way of when you decide to share the information or who you share the information with.
 Always remember that TS does not define a person.

 Establishing good relationships and ensuring the best possible care for your child starts with open communication.
 Have confidence and use your communication skills to self-advocate.